 C corp double taxation is one of the few disadvantages of operating a C corporation.
-To understand the concept of double taxation, it is important to understand what a C corporation is and how it functions and operates, particularly with regard to tax implications.
+To understand the concept of double taxation, it is important to understand what a C corporation is and how it functions and operates, particularly concerning tax implications.

 What is Double Taxation?

-With regard to C corporations, double taxation means that the company itself is taxed on income.
-Thereafter, any additional profits leftover that are distributed to shareholders (usually in the form of dividends) are then subject to income tax at the personal level.
+Concerning C corporations, double taxation means that the company itself is taxed on income.
+Thereafter, any additional profits leftover that is distributed to shareholders (usually in the form of dividends) are then subject to income tax at the personal level.